zorrokid/film-freak/README.md

 Currently data is saved to a local [SQLite](https://www.sqlite.org) database but I'm planning implementing a data synchronization with a cloud database (at that phase user accounts will be supported as well).

-One of the features I've been focusing from the start is using [Google ML Kit](https://developers.google.com/ml-kit) to recognize text from images and implementing a widget to fill textual form fields by selecting text from a image.
+One of the features I've been focusing from the start is using [Google ML Kit](https://developers.google.com/ml-kit) to recognize text from images and implementing a widget to fill textual form fields by selecting text directly from a image.

 [Firebase Remote Config](https://firebase.google.com/docs/remote-config) is used for storing configurations such as API keys.

+[The Move DB API](https://developers.themoviedb.org) is used to fetch movie data for movie releases in collection.

 Currently developing this only for Android target since possible to test only with Android devices.